bcgov/MyGovBC-notification-server/docs/_docs/overview.md

   * deleted messages are not deleted immediately for auditing and recovery purposes
 * Support both sync and async API call for broadcast push notifications.
 For async API call, an optional callback url is supported
 * Broadcast push notifications can be auto-generated from RSS feeds
-* Support filtering of events that trigger the broadcast push notifications with subscriber defined rules to improve relevancy
+* Allow user to specify filter rules evaluated against broadcast push notification triggering event to improve relevancy
+* Allow application developer to create custom filter functions

 ### subscription and un-subscription
 * Verify the ownership of push notification subscription channel:
   * generates confirmation code based on a regex input
   * send confirmation request to unconfirmed subscription channel
   * verify confirmation code
+* Support generating random un-subscription code and sending acknowledgement message after un-subscription for anonymous subscribers as anti-spoofing measurements

 ### mail merge